Macrometacorp/docs/docs/photoniq/prerendering/02-get-started/index.md

 ---
-title: Get Started with Prerendering
+title: Get Started with Prerender
 ---

 Although PhotonIQ offers Prerender as a completely managed, white-glove service, this guide provides a practical approach to setting up and using the service for self-starters.